trentm/node-bunyan/CONTRIBUTING.md

 - Any user visible change in behaviour should almost certainly include an update to the docs.
 Currently the "docs" is the README.md.

-- Adding a test case for code changes is **stronly recommended**, else I can't easily promise to not break your fix/feature later.
+- Adding a test case for code changes is **strongly recommended**, else I can't easily promise to not break your fix/feature later.
 If you don't grok the test suite, please ask.
 We can use it to form the basis for a "test/README.md".